 About.
 Detailed information of a group.
 If you are a group manager, you can modify the information of a group.

-- Flexible Group: This group allows the creator of the group to customize many group settings to their needs, including the visibility settings for the group content and the joining method.
+The groups are flexible and allow the creator of the group to customize many group settings to their needs, including the visibility settings for the group content and the joining method.
 For example, only people can join by invitation and group members can see the content, as shown below.
 This feature provides more flexibility to your group settings.

 Create, edit and delete